mmj-the-fighter/SimpleMachine/README.md

 The assembler operates in two passes:

-- **First Pass:** Labels and their corresponding addresses are recorded in a label table.
+- **First Pass:** The marker is set to zero.
+Labels and their corresponding addresses are recorded in a label table.
 Each opcode is recognized, and a marker is advanced according to the instruction length.
 When a label is encountered, it is stored in the table with the current marker value.
 - **Second Pass:** The marker is reset to zero.
 Each line is reprocessed, and opcodes and operands are resolved.
 The opcodes are written.
 If an operand is a label, its address is retrieved from the label table and written to the program object.
-For register operands, a helper object maps register names to numeric codes.
-After resolving the operands, they are also written and the marker is incremented.
+For register operands, a register character to number mapper helps to get the right number for the register and that code is also written.
+Thus whether the string is Opcode, memory address, label or register it's corresponding number is found and written on the program object.

 Throughout both passes, the assembler performs necessary error checks.
-A special assembler directive, `MAIN`, indicates the program's entry point.
+A special label, `MAIN`, is reserved for indicating the program's entry point.
 This directive is handled during the first pass, updating the program object's `mainOffset` field.

 ## Simulator (Interpreter)
 The loader transfers the program object into memory, after which the interpreter begins execution from `mainOffset`.
 It reads opcodes and operands sequentially and performs the specified operations, advancing the instruction pointer accordingly.